o-in25/Savant/README.md

 # Savant
 Savant is an IoT tool used for your home.
 Savant tracks the people entering and exiting, estimates how many people are in your home, and use that information to adjust lighting, music, temperature, and much more.

+DIRECTORY SUMMARY
-helpers - contain help functions

-middleware - the pi device code
+helpers - contain help functions middleware - the pi device code models mqtt - contains mqtt info service - contains db info

-models
-~/mqtt - contains mqtt info
-~/service - contains db info
 routes
-~/ www - html routers
+www - html routers
-~/index.js
+index.js
 tests - tests
 views
- ~/ stylesheets - scss/css
+stylesheets - scss/css
- ~/html files
+html files

- # Blog Post#
+ # HOW TO MAKE YOUR OWN SAVANTt#
  ### Introduction ##
  Savant is an IoT tool used for your home.
 Savant tracks the people entering and exiting, estimates how many people are in your home, and use that information to adjust lighting, music, temperature, and much more.